 Can a jeweler tell if a diamond is lab grown?

 Yes, they are ethical.
-Lab diamonds are also a responsible, eco-friendly choice since no mining is required.
+Lab grown diamonds are also a responsible, eco-friendly choice since no mining is required.
 While it does take a lot of energy to make them, lab diamonds are perceived as the more sustainable option because of the environmental implications of mining diamonds (like anything you mine from the Earth).

 Natural diamonds have a pretty unfortunate history where blood diamonds were present.
-Since then, there has been an international effort to get these out of the supply chain (called the Kimberley Process) - some activists argue the process is not effective enough, and on the other end, some argue that mining provides livelihoods and export income for these countries… Regardless, all sellers listed on Rare Carat must have conflict-free policies, and we’re working with companies like Everledger so you can see the origin of your natural diamond.
+Since then, there has been an international effort to get these out of the supply chain (called the Kimberley Process) - some activists argue the process is not effective enough, on the other end, some argue that mining provides livelihoods and export income for these countries… Regardless, all sellers listed on Rare Carat must have conflict-free policies, and we’re working with companies like Everledger so you can see the origin of your natural diamond.